DrVicki/SWD103C-RT-Lesson3/README.md

 }}>Change name</button>

 ```
-As we know `this.setState()` is an asynchronous function, we could use async-await to archive the same result with passing a callback function.
+As we know `this.setState()` is an asynchronous function.
+We could use async-await to archive the same result with passing a callback function.

 Example: